jelovac/bitly4laravel/README.md

 Provides basic bitly API to use with Laravel 4.

-In order to use this API you need to get [OAuthGeneric Access Token](https://bitly.com/a/oauth_apps) from Bitly website.
+In order to use this API you need to get [OAuth Generic Access Token](https://bitly.com/a/oauth_apps) from Bitly website.

 Instalation
 ===========